 An increased appetite can be a symptom of different diseases.
-For example, it may be due to certain mental conditions and endocrine gland disorders.
+For example, it may be due to a mental condition or a problem with the endocrine gland.

-An increased appetite can come and go (intermittent), or it can last for long periods of time (persistent), depending on the cause.
+An increased appetite can come and go (intermittent), or it can last for long periods of time (persistent).
+This will depend on the cause.
 It does not always result in weight gain.

-The terms "hyperphagia" and "polyphagia" refer to someone who is focused only on eating, or who eats excessively before feeling full.
+The terms "hyperphagia" and "polyphagia" refer to someone who is focused only on eating, or who eats a large amount before feeling full.

-If a medication is causing increased appetite and weight gain, your health care provider may decrease your dosage or recommend a different drug.
-Never stop taking your medication without first talking to your health care provider.
+If a medicine is causing increased appetite and weight gain, your health care provider may decrease your dose or have you try another drug.
+Do not stop taking your medicine without talking to your provider.

 Contact your health care provider if:

-Your health care provider will exam you, weigh you, and ask questions about your medical history. exam.
+Your health care provider will do a physical exam and ask questions about your medical history.
 You also may have a psychological evaluation.